sktalreja/Amazon-Book-Scrapping/README.md

-# airbnb-webscrapping
+# Amazon-Book-Scrapping
-This project is to extract the data from airbnb website
+This project is to extract the data from Amazon website